jaychaturvedi/restapi/readme.txt

-Crud operation on Django Custom User model
+Crud operation on User model using rest api